-The most important factor you should consider when choosing a VPN for the router is the competence and responsiveness of customer support.
+The most important factor you should consider when choosing a VPN for the router is the competence and responsiveness of customer support in New Zealand.
 Running VPNs on routers requires more technical maintenance and it is easy for things to go wrong.
 Competent support staff can assist you in case you encounter any technical problems during or after setup.

-In addition, you should also consider factors like VPN speed, server infrastructure, and overall performance.
+In addition, you should also consider factors like VPN speed, server infrastructure, and overall performance in Australia.

 On the privacy front, the VPN’s jurisdiction and logging policy also matter a great deal as well.
 Check out our article on VPN logging policies to learn about providers that actually value your privacy.

-I will use ExpressVPN as an example for the setup process from here on.
+I will use ExpressVPN as an example for the setup process from here on, in Australia.

 - Assuming that you already own a DD-WRT router, you can simply follow the steps as detailed by ExpressVPN on their router tutorial to install the VPN.

-- However, if your router isn’t already running on DD-WRT/Tomato firmware, then you first need to flash your router.
+- However, if your router isn’t already running on DD-WRT/Tomato firmware, then you first need to flash your router in Australia.

 The step-by-step instructions for the setup process are as follows.

-To start with, you first have to download the DD-WRT firmware to install on the router.
+To start with, you first have to download the DD-WRT firmware to install on the router in Australia.
 Check your router’s compatibility with DD-WRT on this database and then proceed to download the right version for your router make and model from the same link.

-In this step, you will be arranging the connections between your routers and computer/devices in order to enable VPN on the router.
+In this step, you will be arranging the connections between your routers and computer/devices in Australia in order to enable VPN on the router.